 - Direct ways to get help from a librarian, including via chat & research appointments.

 Visit our Library Guides Homepage to find the guide for your class.

 Our Faculty Guide includes teaching & learning resources, tips for improving student research skills, & instructions for embedding library resources into your Blackboard courses.

-Your 7-digit College Id is how you connect to library resources from off-campus, plus how you can log into your Johnnie Mae Berry Library account.
-If you don’t know your Id number, you can look it up in MyCState by clicking the red “Need help?
-Lookup your username or password” link, before logging into Blackboard.
-Watch our short Look Up Your College Id video for instructions.
+Your 7-digit College ID is how you connect to library resources from off-campus, plus how you can log into your Johnnie Mae Berry Library account.
+If you don’t know your ID number, you can look it up using the ID Verification form.
+Be sure to check the box for displaying your ID number with the results.

-Students can also find their 7-digit College Id on their registration statements, in MyCState’s My Services, while College employees will find it on their pay advice(s) as their Employee Id.
+Students can also find their 7-digit College Id in Self Services, while College employees will find it on their pay advice(s) as their Employee Id.